streamich/thingies/README.md

 - `FanOut` &mdash; a class which allows to fan out a single event to multiple listeners.
 Useful for implementing event emitters.
 In just 12 lines of code.

+---

+- `createRace` &mdash; constructs a "race" function, which takes a function as a single argument, the function is executed immediately only if no other function is currently executing.
+If another function is currently executing, the current function is discarded.

 ## License